CERT-Polska/Artemis/README.md

 Artemis is a modular vulnerability scanner.
-This is the tool that powers CERT PL scanning activities, not only [checking various aspects of website security](https://artemis-scanner.readthedocs.io/en/latest/features.html) but also [building easy-to-read messages that are sent to institutions to improve their security](https://artemis-scanner.readthedocs.io/en/latest/generating-emails.html).
+This is the tool that powers CERT PL scanning activities, not only [checking various aspects of website security](https://artemis-scanner.readthedocs.io/en/latest/features.html) but also [building easy-to-read messages that are sent to organizations to improve their security](https://artemis-scanner.readthedocs.io/en/latest/generating-emails.html).

 The Artemis project has been initiated by the [KN Cyber](https://kncyber.pl/) science club of [Warsaw University of Technology](https://pw.edu.pl) and is currently being developed by [CERT Polska](https://cert.pl).